iquzart/keycloak-compose/README.md

 1. Test the database connection.
 2. Check the Keycloak health endpoint.

-## Docker Compose Files
+## Compose Files

-The repository includes two Docker Compose files:
+The repository includes two Compose files:

-- `docker-compose.mssql.yml`: For Microsoft SQL Server.
+- `compose.mssql.yml`: For Microsoft SQL Server.
-- `docker-compose.postgres.yml`: For PostgreSQL.
+- `compose.postgres.yml`: For PostgreSQL.

 The appropriate file is selected based on the `KC_DB` variable.